St Matthew Passion

 Evangelist

-when they heard that, said:
+when they heard this said:

-Chorus
+Chorus (I)

 Evangelist

-And straightway one of them ran, and
+And one of them quickly ran,

-and put it on a reed,
+And put it on a reed

-and gave Him to drink.
+and gave it to him to drink.

-Chorus
+Chorus (II)

 Evangelist

-62. Chorale
+62. Chorale (I, II)

 63. Recitative